 Colorado Communities for Climate Action

 CC4CA is guided by a steering committee of representatives from its members, and administered by the Rocky Mountain Climate Organization, a nonprofit group with 12 years of experience working with Colorado local governments on climate change policy.
-The coalition has retained Frontline Public Affairs to represent it before the General Assembly and other state and federal departments and offices, and is reviewing proposals from law firms to represent CC4CA before the Colorado Public Utilities Commission.
+The coalition has retained Frontline Public Affairs to represent it before the General Assembly and other state and federal departments and offices.
 Effective advocacy on climate matters at the state and federal levels is not possible without professional representation, and pooling resources through a statewide coalition is the most cost-effective way for local governments to achieve that professional representation.

 The members of Colorado Communities for Climate Action approved in November 2016, by unanimous consent, a policy agenda of priorities to guide the coalition's advocacy efforts in 2016 and 2017.
 More details on CC4CA actions to implement particular items of the agenda will be posted here as those specific actions get underway.